Illegal tobacco, vaping products and alcohol

-We are committed to stopping the supply of illegal tobacco, vaping products and alcohol in Newcastle.
+We remain fully committed to stopping the supply of illegal tobacco, vaping products and alcohol in Newcastle.

 We regularly work with Northumbria Police, HM Revenue and Customs (HMRC), and Immigration Enforcement to target those responsible.
 Our efforts have seen hundreds of thousands of illegal cigarettes, illegal vaping products and significant quantities of bootleg drink seized from homes and businesses.